joaoviictorti/shadow-rs/README.md

 You can use [Service Control Manager](https://docs.microsoft.com/en-us/windows/win32/services/service-control-manager) or [OSR Driver Loader](https://www.osronline.com/article.cfm%5Earticle=157.htm) to load your driver.

 ## Contributing to shadow-rs
-To contribute to shadow-rs, follow these steps:
+To contribute to `shadow-rs`, follow these steps:

 1. Fork this repository.
 2. Create a branch: ```git checkout -b <branch_name>```.